30 AMAZING Things To Do in Cape Town

 Lion’s Head is really safe to climb during the day but you do need to be careful if you want to do it at sunrise or sunset.
 So if this is something you’re interested in, I recommend that you join this top-rated guided hike so you don’t miss out!

-7. Visit Stellenbosch
+7. Explore Stellenbosch

 8. See the Penguins at Boulders Beach